Writer's block: Other techniques

 Other ways to cope come from ideas such as The Brand Emotions Scale for Writers (BESW).
 Using the framework of the Differential Emotions Scale, the BESW works with grouping emotions into either states or traits and then classifying them as positive, negative passive, or negative active.
-Researchers can assess subjects, giving writers a chance to get more work done if left in the right emotional state since data suggests that writers with positive emotions tended to express more than writers with negative passive or negative active.
+Researchers can assess subjects, giving writers a chance to get more work done if left in the right emotional state, since data suggests that writers with positive emotions tend to express more than writers with negative passive or negative active.
+Scholars and researchers such as Mandy Bamber suggest practicing meditation to reduce negative moods like stress and anxiety.
+Bamber's team conducted a study on 40 university students who showed signs of anxiety.
+After practicing mindfulness and meditation exercises, 33 out of the 40 showed significant decreases in stress and anxiety levels.